BrookemWalters/BrookemWalters-Portfolio/Stats 518 Final Project/Introduction.md

 This report holds interactive tables and scatter plots for you to explore.
 By the next deadline, the correlation between county demographic composition and Covid-19 mortality will be explored further.

-I hope you my work provides you with a new perspective into Michigan counties.
+I hope my work provides you with a new perspective into Michigan counties.

 ###### ---[Back to Table of Contents](https://github.com/BrookemWalters/BrookemWalters-Portfolio#table-of-contents-brooke-walters-portfolio)---